 Invite them to product development meetings.
 Have them sit in on some customer calls.
 Bring them into the lab and show them what you do.

-And if you must send them to training, make it relevant to your industry instead of yet another conference on lead-generation or social media marketing.
+If you send them to training, make it relevant to your industry instead of only focusing on generic marketing tactics and trends (the basics of their craft shouldn’t require that much maintenance anyway).
 Provide endless opportunities to learn about your products and processes and make them feel welcome in your technical community.

 2. They don’t understand your audience

-If your team lacks technical experience, then there’s a good chance they will also be unfamiliar with science and engineering culture.
-Since scientists and engineers probably make up a sizable chunk of your audience, well… you can start to see where there might be some disconnect.
+If your team lacks technical experience, they’re probably also unfamiliar with STEM culture.
+Since scientists and engineers likely make up a big chunk of your audience, well… you can start to see the disconnect.

-There’s also a significant component of your audience that could be non-technical — executives and other decision makers, government officials, investors, etc. It is crucial that your team understands what motivates both segments, as one will often work with the other to make product selections and business decisions.
+There’s also a significant component of your audience that could be non-technical — executives and other decision makers, government officials, investors, etc. It is crucial that your team understands what motivates each segment, as one will often work with the other to make product selections and business decisions.

 Solution: Get them plugged in to your technical and business communities